MistyCommunity/Documentation/src/content/misty-ii/robot/introduction-to-skills.md

 Currently, Misty's .NET SDK includes the following libraries and templates:

-* [Misty Skill Extension](https://marketplace.visualstudio.com/items?itemName=MistyRobotics.MistySkillExtension) (Beta) - A Visual Studio extension that contains project templates for C# skills.
+* [Misty Skill Extension](https://marketplace.visualstudio.com/items?itemName=MistyRobotics.MistySkillExtension) - A Visual Studio extension that contains project templates for C# skills.
 When you create a new project with this template, Visual Studio automatically installs the Misty Robotics SDK libraries for use in your skill.
-* [MistyRobotics.SDK](https://www.nuget.org/packages/MistyRobotics.SDK) (Beta) - Library used to build .NET skills for Misty
+* [MistyRobotics.SDK](https://www.nuget.org/packages/MistyRobotics.SDK) - Library used to build .NET skills for Misty
-* [MistyRobotics.Common](https://www.nuget.org/packages/MistyRobotics.Common) (Beta) - Library with types and data objects commonly used across Misty's .NET skill projects
+* [MistyRobotics.Common](https://www.nuget.org/packages/MistyRobotics.Common) - Library with types and data objects commonly used across Misty's .NET skill projects
 * [MistyRobotics.Tools](https://www.nuget.org/packages/MistyRobotics.Tools) (Beta) - Library with optional tools for programming Misty

 {{box op="start" cssClass="boxed noteBox"}}